drakearch/kaggle-courses/README.md

 Using a more sophisticated machine learning algorithm.

 7. [Exercise: Machine Learning Competitions](intro_to_machine_learning/07-machine-learning-competitions.ipynb)
-Enter the world of machine learning competitions to keep improving and see your progress
+Enter the world of machine learning competitions to keep improving and see your progress.

 ## Intermediate Machine Learning

 1. [Introduction](intermediate_machine_learning/01-introduction.ipynb)
-Review what you need for this Micro-Course
+Review what you need for this Micro-Course.

 2. [Missing Values](intermediate_machine_learning/02-missing-values.ipynb)
 Missing values happen.
 Be prepared for this common challenge in real datasets.

 3. [Categorical Variables](intermediate_machine_learning/03-categorical-variables.ipynb)
 There's a lot of non-numeric data out there.
-Here's how to use it for machine learning
+Here's how to use it for machine learning.

 4. [Pipelines](intermediate_machine_learning/04-pipelines.ipynb)
-A critical skill for deploying (and even testing) complex models with pre-processing
+A critical skill for deploying (and even testing) complex models with pre-processing.

 5. [Cross-Validation](intermediate_machine_learning/05-cross-validation.ipynb)
-A better way to test your models
+A better way to test your models.

 6. [XGBoost](intermediate_machine_learning/06-xgboost.ipynb)
-The most accurate modeling technique for structured data
+The most accurate modeling technique for structured data.

 7. [Data Leakage](intermediate_machine_learning/07-data-leakage.ipynb)
-Find and fix this problem that ruins your model in subtle ways
+Find and fix this problem that ruins your model in subtle ways.

 ## Pandas